 The Lutron Maestro LED+ Dimmer caters to different needs and preferences, is compatible with single-pole or multi-location dimming applications, and offers 250 different brightness levels.
 Its flexible, user-friendly, and adaptable design earns it the top spot on our list.

 This dimmer switch is a standout largely thanks to its intuitive controls.
-There’s a rocker along the side that allows you to change the brightness level of the light.
-But the dimmer also relies on tap controls to let you do more beyond adjusting the brightness range.
-One tap will set your lighting to your last-used brightness or turn your lights off, while a double-tap will bring your lighting to maximum brightness.
+A rocker along the side allows you to change the brightness level of the light, but the dimmer also relies on tap controls to let you do more beyond adjusting the brightness range.
+One tap will set your lighting to your last-used brightness or turn your lights off, while a double tap will bring your lighting to maximum brightness.
 If you don’t want to turn the light off instantaneously, press and hold the switch to activate the fade-to-off feature.
 With this feature, you can program how long it takes the light to shut down, ranging from 10 to 60 seconds.

 This dimmer switch is compatible with LED and CFL light bulbs of up to 150 watts or incandescent and halogen light bulbs up to 600 watts.
 Unfortunately, you’ll have to buy the wallplate separately.
 On the plus side, you can trust this dimmer will look great on your walls, thanks to its low-profile design and availability in an array of colors.